ofekpensso/wordpress-k8s-workshop/README.md

 # 🅱️ Option B: Manual Deployment (Educational Mode) 📚

-Best for understanding the system components and debugging.
+Best for understanding the system components and debugging step-by-step.

 ---

 ## 1️⃣ Setup Secrets

+Run the script to inject AWS credentials and Database passwords into Kubernetes:

 ```bash
 ./setup-secrets.sh